jostylr/role-dnd-hybrid/src/initiative.md

 [attribute]()

-This applies when there is a `word:` followed by a number.
+This applies when there is a `word:` followed by anything not space.

     let m = el.match(/(\w+)\:((\+|\-)?\d+(\.\d+)?)/);
     if (m) {